wbuziak/QCEncoder/README.md

  - We will consider a range of circuit complexity and hope to be able to process custom unitaries / gates.
  - Additionally, we would like to take in a DAG or tensor and create the corresponding quantum circuit.
  - We begin with CUDA-Q and intend to expand to consider other popular Quantum SDK's such as qiskit.
  - Consider hybrid quantum-classical applications and how quantum circuit representation can be useful for different methods and techniques such as quantum architecture or machine learning.

+## Dependency

+ - CUDA-Q
+ - Graphviz
+ - nbconvert
+ - numpy

 ## Reach Goals